MSU Students Attending Another SchoolPage address: http://www.mnsu.edu/campushub/programs/special/consortium/

 A financial aid consortium agreement is not needed for programs led by MSU faculty that include enrollment in courses offered through MSU.
 However, additional financial aid eligibility may be requested to cover the travel costs associated with these programs.

-For specific guidance on the requirements and resources available, visit the Elizabeth and Wynn Kearney International Center during office hours at 250 Centennial Student Union, by phone at 507-389-1281, or via email to email@example.com.
+For specific guidance on the requirements and resources available, visit the Center for Education Abroad and Away during office hours at Room 3 Morris Hall (lower level), by phone at 507-389-1281, or via email to email@example.com.

 National Student Exchange (NSE)